virtual-kubelet/systemk/README.md

 Multiple containers in a pod can be run and they can see each others storage.
 Creating, deleting, inspecting Pods all work.
 Higher level abstractions (replicaset, deployment) work too.
-Init Containers are implemented.
+Init Containers are also implemented.

 EmptyDir/configMap/hostPath and Secret are implemented, all, except hostPath, are backed by a bind-mount.
 The entire filesystem is made available, but read-only, paths declared as volumeMounts are read-only or read-write depending on settings.
-When configMaps and Secrets are updated the new contents are updated on disk.
+When configMaps and Secrets are mutated the new contents are updated on disk.

 Getting logs also works, but the UI for it could be better; this mostly due to TLS certificates not